Truckee moves into Stage 2, economic impacts still uncertain

 Szczurek estimated the short-term impact on revenues of allowing businesses to keep cash on hand will be somewhere in the $750,000 range.

-“Not only is the town going to see a finite shrinkage because of fewer sales, but we’ll also see shrinkage in helping the local businesses by allowing them to hang onto the cash for a longer period.”
+“Not only is the town going to see a finite shrinkage because of fewer sales, but we’ll also see shrinkage in helping the local businesses by allowing them to hang onto the cash for a longer period,” she said during the April 14 Town Council meeting.

 Transient occupancy tax is the town’s third largest source of funding, and in recent years has had a noticeable increase in revenues.
 Due to short-term rentals being shut down, the town is expecting a loss of around $1 million in revenue from transient occupancy tax.